Whatsapp Icon

 Exercise

-Engaging in regular, moderate exercise, such as walking, yoga, or swimming, can help reduce fatigue, stress, and improve overall physical fitness.
+Engaging in regular, moderate exercise, such as walking, yoga, or swimming, can help reduce fatigue, and stress, and improve overall physical fitness.
 It is important, however, to consult with a healthcare provider before starting any new exercise regimen, especially when dealing with a condition like PTCL.

 Stress Management